 There are often regulations in other jurisdictions, including university and college campuses, and military bases.

-See below for provincial laws and municipal regulations that influence your ride.
+See below for provincial laws and municipal bylaws that apply to riding your bike in Alberta.

 Provincial traffic law: